cleverNamesAreHard/pyLoki/README.md

 # pyLoki: Communication Using ICMP

 ## Overview
-pyLoki demonstrates how ICMP packets can be utilized for covert communication.
+pyLoki demonstrates how ICMP packets can be utilized for communication.
 This repository contains two Python scripts: one for sending messages (`icmp_sender.py`) and another for listening to them (`icmp_listener.py`).
 This is a Python-based implementation of the Loki Project as a proof of concept.

 ## Features
 - **ICMP Utilization:** Utilizes ICMP Echo and Echo Reply packets for covert data transfers.